 Field Description

 tbsCertificate

 version MUST be v3(2)

-serialNumber MUST be a non-sequential number greater than zero (0) and less than 2 159 containing at least 64 bits of output from a CSPRNG.
+serialNumber MUST be a non-sequential number greater than zero (0) and less than 2 containing at least 64 bits of output from a CSPRNG.

 signature See Section 7.1.3.2

 issuer MUST be byte-for-byte identical to the subject field of the Issuing CA. See Section 7.1.4.1

 validity See Section 7.1.2.10.1

 subject See Section 7.1.2.10.2

-subjectPublicKeyInfo See Section 7.1.3.1

-issuerUniqueID MUST NOT be present

-subjectUniqueID MUST NOT be present

-extensions See Section 7.1.2.5.1

-signatureAlgorithm Encoded value MUST be byte-for-byte identical to the tbsCertificate.signature.

-7While RFC 5280, Section 4.2.1.12 While RFC 5280, Section 4.2.1.12 notes that this extension will generally only appear within end-entity certificates, these Requirements make use of this extension to further protect relying parties by limiting the scope of CA Certificates, as implemented by a number of Application Software Suppliers.
+&lt;sup>7 While RFC 5280, Section 4.2.1.12 notes that this extension will generally only appear within end-entity certificates, these Requirements make use of this extension to further protect relying parties by limiting the scope of CA Certificates, as implemented by a number of Application Software Suppliers.

-8 See Section 7.1.2.10.8 for further requirements, including regarding criticality of this extension.
+&lt;sup>8 See Section 7.1.2.10.8 for further requirements, including regarding criticality of this extension.